 Macrossan Street in the town centre is brimming with eclectic shops, galleries, restaurants and of course its fair share of pubs where most days you’ll be able to find live music.
 Join fellow picnickers and watch the sun fade behind the mountains of the Daintree amid a silhouette of coconut trees at Rex Smeal Park, or join a luxurious sunset sail on the tranquil coral sea with Sailaway.

 Perched atop of the casino is Cairns ZOOM & Wildlife Dome where you can cuddle a koala and zipline over resident crocodile Goliath.
-The new Cairns Aquarium takes you on a journey through the marine and freshwater ecosystems of Tropical North Queensland showcasing 71 different exhibits.
+Cairns Aquarium takes you on a journey through the marine and freshwater ecosystems of Tropical North Queensland showcasing 71 different exhibits.

 Venture to Kuranda for an interactive wildlife experience with over 500 colourful birds roaming free at Birdworld or wander through the largest butterfly flight aviary in the Southern Hemisphere at the Australian Butterfly Sanctuary.